HoneyBook Alternatives for Event Planners

 • Event-level budgets with per-vendor line items and real-time margin tracking

-• Client CRM with a visual pipeline from lead to completed event
+• Client CRM with a visual pipeline from lead to completed event (see our guide on choosing an event planner CRM for what to look for)

 • Quote generation with plan tiers, customizable templates, and PDF export